 The process: To generate your own dungeon

-Now that you know what the tools can do here is a quick walk through on how to actually use them.
+Now that you know what the tools can do here is a quick walkthrough on how to actually use them.

 If you aren’t familiar with DonJon then you are in for a treat.
-It is a one stop shop for many table top RPG’s, not just Dungeons and Dragons.
+It is a one-stop shop for many tabletop RPGs, not just Dungeons and Dragons.
 You can start to check it out here.

-The image below is what I saw after changing the dungeon size to small and the map style to graph paper.
+The image below is what I saw after changing the dungeon size too small and the map style to the graph paper.
 Please feel free to experiment with things on the page, but if you see one you like click “construct dungeon” as any change you make will change the dungeon again.